stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/value_model.md

 ### Motivation

-A Value Model is a Model class adapting a complex Model (from now on, SubModel) into a single value, exposed thought a uniform and trivial interface: a getter ``ValueModel.value()``, a setter ``ValueModel.set_value()``, and notification.
+A Value Model is an Adapter class extracting a single value from an adaptee (SubModel).
+The extracted value is exposed thought a uniform and trivial interface: a getter ``ValueModel.value()``, a setter ``ValueModel.set_value()``, and notification.

-Views and Controllers using a Value Model can be extremely simple and off-the-shelf, as they only interact with the Value Model's interface.
+Views and Controllers using a Value Model can be extremely simple and off-the-shelf, provided that they can handle the Value Model interface.
 They can ignore the nature of the adapted SubModel, leaving to the Value Model the responsibility of taking care of the details.

 ### Design